-Anne-Marie House began in 2005, as a program of the Greater Nashua Interfaith Hospitality Network.
-The program began and continues to operate out of a 17,000 square foot former novitiate, leased from the Sisters of the Presentation of Mary in Hudson, NH.
+Anne-Marie House began in 2002, as a program of the Greater Nashua Interfaith Hospitality Network.
+The program moved in 2005 and continues to operate out of a 17,000 square foot former novitiate, leased from the Sisters of the Presentation of Mary in Hudson, NH.
 The facility has 26 bedrooms, a large kitchen, dining room, parlor, library, laundry room, family/play room, offices, conference rooms, fenced in background and playground.
-Entering our 11th year AMH has grown to engage a network of almost 300 trained volunteers, and a staff of 4 employees.
+Entering our 14th year AMH has grown to engage a network of almost 300 trained volunteers, and a staff of 1 full-time and 6 part-time employees.
 With nearly 90 percent of our graduating families achieving sustainable housing, income and transportation, AMH is very successful in empowering families to get back on their feet and provide for themselves.

 Anne-Marie House provides a unique service to an often under-served population in the homeless community – families.
 Believe it or not, keeping families together during a period of homelessness is often nearly impossible to do as family members are often asked to divide into available spots at homeless shelters, women-only programs, men-only programs, or other family members, etc. At AMH, we believe that keeping families together is of utmost importance in ensuring successful and sustainable lifestyles.
 We accept two-parent families, single mothers or fathers with children, grandparents raising grandchildren, etc. Children under the age of 18 represent approximately 70% of the residents at AMH.